xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

      * **Meta keywords** : Use this field to specify the keywords to be used in the keywords META tag on the sale offer page (for SEO purposes).
      * **Meta description** : Use this field to specify the description to be used in the description META tag on the sale offer page (for SEO purposes).
      * **Open Graph meta tags** : The custom META tags for sharing the sale offer page on Facebook.
-   * **Discount amount** : Set a discount percentagewise.
-A group discount can not be configured in an absolute value as it may exceed the default product price of some product included into the group.
+   * **Discount amount** : Set a discount percentage.
+A group discount can not be configured in absolute value as it may exceed the default product price of some product included in the group.
    * **Apply sale discount to wholesale prices** (only if the {% link "Wholesale" ref_ttZa4qgu %} addon is enabled): This toggle allows to include products with wholesale prices into an offer.
 The offer will be valid for wholesale prices only if the discount amount is set percentagewise.
    * **Active from** / **Active till** : Set the sale offer validity period start and expiration dates.
    * **Valid only for specific products** : This toggle allows to enable the sale offer for a group of random products.
 The default value is "NO".